Search

 Remote coastal living rewards self‑sufficiency.
 Here is what most residents plan for:

-• Water: Depending on your location, you may use a municipal line, a private well, delivered water by truck and on‑site storage.
-Cisterns and filtration are standard in new builds.
+• Water: locally sourced well water is delivered by truck and stored in cisterns or big plastic tanks called tanacos.
+Filtration and UV-treatment are standard in new builds.
 Water conservation is part of daily life.

 • Wastewater: Septic systems are the norm outside of towns.
-Plan for proper design, space for drain fields and regular maintenance.
+Plan for proper design and you'll have little to no maintenance requirements.

 Health, safety and seasonality

-You will find small clinics and general practitioners in towns like Los Barriles.
-For hospitals and specialized care, plan trips to San José del Cabo or La Paz.
+For hospitals and specialized care, plan trips to San José del Cabo.
 Ambulance and evacuation times can be significant, so some residents carry medical evacuation coverage.
+It's typically faster to have your partner or neighbor drive you to Emergency than to wait for an Ambulance.

-Hurricane and tropical storm season runs from June through November, with late summer and early fall as the typical peak.
-Build or buy with wind‑resistant design, storm‑ready windows and doors, and a clear plan for water management.
+Hurricane and tropical storm season runs from June through November, with late summer and early fall as peak season.
+Build or buy with wind‑resistant design, storm‑ready windows and doors, and a clear plan for heavy rainwater management.
 Insurance, emergency supplies and a seasonal prep checklist are smart.

 The climate is arid, so water planning matters year‑round.
-Beachfront parcels may experience erosion in spots.
 If you are evaluating a build site, consult qualified specialists as part of due diligence.

 Real estate snapshot